ihrke/pypillometry/docs/html/_sources/docs/usage.rst.txt

 More details and an example can be found in the notebook: :ref:`An example for how to handle blinks </docs/blinks.ipynb>`

+The following is a list of functions for that purpose.
+Note that the functions take multiple arguments that control the algorithms behaviour.
+It is often crucial to adjust the parameters on an individual level since the artifacts tend to be quite dissimilar between subjects (but usually stable within-subject).
+All arguments are documented in the :ref:`API-docs </docs/api.rst>`.

 .. autosummary::